Ask Attorney Eddie Farah

 At Farah & Farah, we focus on making sure our clients are getting the proper treatment for their injuries.
 Having helped thousands of clients over the years, Eddie Farah and his team can assist you in selecting doctors who are well-qualified to treat your particular type of injury.

 Eddie, what do I do if I am involved in an auto accident?

 The first thing to remember is keep calm.
 You will need to make rational decisions and panic will not help now.
 Call 911 to report the accident and be sure to advise the 911 operator if anyone is injured.
-In Florida, you are required to have a traffic crash report completed if the crash results in death, bodily injury or damage to property of at least $500.
+In the state, you are required to have a traffic crash report completed if the crash results in death, bodily injury or damage to property of at least $500.

 - Move your vehicle to avoid further injury and turn off the ignition of all cars involved.
 Do not attempt to move the injured unless they are in immediate danger.
 Do try to keep the injured warm.
 Stand away from the vehicles in case they are hit again.

 - Though it may be tempting, avoid getting into a confrontation with the other driver at the scene.
 This is not the time to determine who is at fault.
 It is best to wait for police and cooperate fully with authorities.

 - Do exchange information, again avoiding discussion with the other driver about fault.
 You will need their license information, registration and insurance information.

 - Look around to determine if there are any witnesses and obtain the names, home addresses, work addresses and all telephone numbers of as many witnesses as possible.
 Even if the other driver admits fault, this is helpful.